Understanding Nonprofit Endowment: All You Need to Know

 Restricted endowment gifts mean the primary amount remains in the market, and the investment income is reinvested or spent according to the donor’s wishes.
 Endowments can be restricted to a specific program or service or used for individual scholarships.

-SVGS Foundation has set up this endowment fund page on Donorbox to raise money and direct the funds toward black colleges, universities, scholars, etc. This fund is restricted to the scholarship needs of black male scholars.
+SVGS Foundation has set up this endowment fund page on Donorbox to raise money and direct the funds toward Black colleges, universities, and scholars.
 Donors can also select on the donation form which family or individual asked them to contribute to this fund.

 charitable endowment